liammellofarley/voisin/README.md

 For pretty much anything else including adding images that are not hosted on the site check out this link that explains how to use markdown https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

+# Updating the site

+You don't have to do anything but save/commit changes when you're done editing and then the site should automatically update within a couple of minutes.
+If anything goes wrong github has backups of every single commit so you can roll back.
+So if you fuck up ask me for help and I'll fix it.